roshan076/My-Portfolio/JavaScript-Algorithm-and-Data-Structures/README.md

 ### 3. RPG - Dragon Repeller
 The [`RPG - Dragon Repeller`](./03.RPG-Dragon-Repeller/index.html) project is an interactive RPG game where the player must defeat various monsters, including a dragon, to save the town.
 Players can explore different locations such as the town square, store, and cave, while upgrading their weapons and health.
 The game features turn-based combat mechanics with random events like weapon breaking and an Easter egg mini-game.

+### 4. Color Changer
+The [`Color Changer`](04.Color-Changer/index.html) project allows users to change the background to a random dark color with a button click.
+The current background hex code is displayed and updates with each color change.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.